cnnrznn/cnnrznn.github.io/_drafts/bft-broadcast.md

 2. **Agreement** If *p* is faulty, then either all correct processes agree on the same value, or no value is accepted from *p*

 This protocol is inspired by an old paper by Gabriel Bracha _[Asynchronous Byzantine Agreement Protocols](https://core.ac.uk/download/pdf/82523202.pdf)_.
-After establishing this primitive, bracha uses it to achieve a randomized consensus algorithm resilient to *n >= 3f+1* faults!
+After establishing this primitive, Bracha uses it to achieve a randomized consensus algorithm resilient to *n >= 3f+1* faults!

 The protocol has 2 stages:
 1. The owner broadcasts its message to all peers